 How To Set Up Your Facebook Fundraiser

-From that link you'll just click on "How do I start a fundraiser on Facebook?" and then choose whether you're doing a personal fundraiser or a charitable fundraiser.
-Remember, no matter which one you choose you can use the money you make towards your ILP program fee, but based on the pros and cons above we recommend that you choose "Fundraisers For Charitable Organizations" because then there's zero fees for you!
+Remember, no matter which one you choose you can use the money you make towards your ILP program fee, but based on the pros and cons above we recommend that you choose the charitable (nonprofit) option because then there are zero fees for you, which means more money towards your semester!

 Good luck on your fundraiser!